Pier Paolo Pasolini: Films

-In 1957, together with Sergio Citti, Pasolini collaborated on Federico Fellini's film Le notti di Cabiria, writing dialogue for the Roman dialect sections.
+In 1957, together with Sergio Citti, Pasolini collaborated on Federico Fellini's film Nights of Cabiria, writing dialogue for the Roman dialect sections.
 Fellini also asked him to work on dialogue for some episodes of La dolce vita.
-Pasolini made his debut as an actor in Il gobbo in 1960, and co-wrote Long Night in 1943.
+Pasolini made his debut as an actor in The Hunchback of Rome in 1960, and co-wrote Long Night in 1943.
 Along with Ragazzi di vita, he had his celebrated poem Le ceneri di Gramsci published, where Pasolini voiced tormented tensions between reason and heart, as well as the existing ideological dialectics within communism, a debate over artistic freedom, socialist realism and commitment.

-Pasolini's first film as director and screenwriter was Accattone in 1961, again set in Rome's marginal quarters, a story of pimps, prostitutes and thieves that contrasted with Italy's postwar economic reforms.
-Although Pasolini tried to distance himself from neorealism, it is considered to be a kind of second neorealism.
+Pasolini's first film as director and screenwriter was Accattone in 1961, again set among Rome's marginal communities, a story of pimps, prostitutes, and thieves that contrasted with Italy's postwar economic recovery.
+Although Pasolini tried to distance himself from neorealism, it is considered to be a type of second neorealism.
 Nick Barbaro, a critic writing in the Austin Chronicle, stated it "may be the grimmest movie" he has ever seen.
 The film aroused controversy and scandal, with conservatives demanded stricter censorship by the government.
-In 1963, the episode "La ricotta", included in the anthology film RoGoPaG, was censored and Pasolini was tried for "offense to the Italian state and religion".
+In 1963, the episode "La ricotta", included in the anthology film Ro.Go.Pa.G., was censored, and Pasolini was tried for "offence to the Italian state and religion".

-During this period, Pasolini frequently traveled abroad: in 1961, with Elsa Morante and Alberto Moravia to India (where he went again seven years later); in 1962, to Sudan and Kenya; in 1963, to Ghana, Nigeria, Guinea, Jordan and Israel (where he shot the documentary Sopralluoghi in Palestina).
-In 1970 he traveled again to Africa to shoot another documentary, Appunti per un'Orestiade africana.
+During this period, Pasolini frequently travelled abroad: in 1961, with Elsa Morante and Alberto Moravia to India (where he went again seven years later); in 1962, to Sudan and Kenya; in 1963, to Ghana, Nigeria, Guinea, Jordan and Palestine (where he shot the documentary Sopralluoghi in Palestina).
+In 1970 he travelled again to Africa to shoot another documentary, Appunti per un'Orestiade africana.
 Pasolini was a member of the jury at the 16th Berlin International Film Festival in 1966.
 In 1967, in Venice, he met and interviewed American poet Ezra Pound.
-They discussed the Italian movement neoavanguardia and Pasolini read some verses from the Italian translation of Pound's Pisan Cantos.
+They discussed the Italian movement neoavanguardia, and Pasolini read some verses from the Italian translation of Pound's Pisan Cantos.

-The late 1960s and early 1970s were the era of the so-called "student movement".
-Pasolini, though acknowledging the students' ideological motivations, and referring to himself as a "Catholic Marxist", thought them "anthropologically middle-class" and therefore destined to fail in their attempts at revolutionary change.
+The late 1960s and early 1970s was the era of the student movement.
+Pasolini, although acknowledging the students' ideological motivations, and referring to himself as a "Catholic Marxist", thought them "anthropologically middle-class" and therefore destined to fail in their attempts at revolutionary change.
 Regarding the Battle of Valle Giulia, which took place in Rome in March 1968, he said that he sympathized with the police, as they were "children of the poor", while the young militants were exponents of what he called "left-wing fascism".
 His film that year, Teorema, was shown at the Venice Film Festival in a hot political climate.
 Pasolini had proclaimed that the festival would be managed by the directors.